fastoch/Networking/IPv4_addressing.md

 The entire address is populated with binary ones: 255.255.255.255
 This address is used, for example, by a host when requesting an IP address from a DHCP server.

+>[!note]
+>DHCP = Dynamic Host Configuration Protocol

+>[!warning]
+>Local Broadcast addresses are always dropped by Layer 3 devices such as routers and Layer 3 switches.
+You can override that functionality
+>by configuring what is called "**DHCP forwarding**" or "**DHCP relay**" on the switch or router.

+### Local Loopback Address
+used to let a device send a message to itself for testing.
+This is very useful to make sure that the TCP/IP stack is correctly installed on a machine.
+A typical loopback address is 127.0.0.1.

+>[!note]
+>Anything in the 127.x.x.x range is deemed a local loopback address.

+In **IPv6**, a different address is used for the loopback, it's **::1**.

+>[!note]
+>Routers and switches also have loopback addresses which are not the same as the local loopback address.

+---

+## Private Addresses

+RFC1918 (February 1996) discusses **private IP addresses**, which are non-routable on the Internet.
+Its purpose was to prevent the exhaustion of IPv4 addresses.

+The IANA has reserved the following 3 blocks of the IP address space for private internets:
+- 10.0.0.0 to 10.255.255.255 (10/8 prefix)
+- 172.16.0.0 to 172.31.255.255 (172.16/12 prefix)
+- 192.168.0.0 to 192.168.255.255 (192.168/16 prefix)

+>[!note]
+>RFCs or Requests For Comments are formal documents from the IETF (Internet Engineering Rask Force).
+>A final version of an RFC will become an Internet standard.